safex/proposals/newnetworkproposal.md

 3. Code the network
 4. Document the network
 5. Organize promotion
-6. Launch the network (begin mining)
+6. Launch the network (begin mining) No later than April 2017
 7. Maintain the network
 8. Poll users for feature requests